JasonDavies1/graphql-test/README.md

    items
    into the MariaDB database

+### Running Elasticsearch

+1) Lastly as a pre-requisite, use `docker-compose up -d` in the `docker/elasticsearch` directory to launch an instance of Elasticsearch running on port 9200.

 ### Building the graphql-test application

+**Note:**  Integration tests will currently only work with seed data inserted using Flyway migrations.
+It is intended in the future that the use of Testcontainers will remedy this.

-1) Again, at the project root, use the command `docker build -t graphql_test .` in order to build this application as a Docker image
+1) Again, at the project root, use the command `mvn clean install && cd target && docker build -t graphql_test .` in order to build this application as a Docker image
 2) Once the image has been built successfully you may now use the `docker-compose.yml` within `docker/graphql_test` to launch the application, again with `docker-compose up -d`, on port 8080.